dhellmann/pymotw-3/source/shlex/index.rst

 .. {{{end}}}

-The "source" feature uses a method called :func:`sourcehook()` to load the additional input source, so a subclass of :class:`shlex` can provide an alternate implementation that loads data from locations other than files.
+The source feature uses a method called :func:`sourcehook()` to load the additional input source, so a subclass of :class:`shlex` can provide an alternate implementation that loads data from locations other than files.